 Acne is hard enough to deal with by itself, but when you add stubborn acne scarring on top of your normal skin concerns, it can feel like you’re fighting an uphill battle.
 And the truly unfortunate thing about acne scars is that they are often an embarrassing reminder of all the skin troubles you’ve been dealing with, whether your acne started from puberty or cropped up as an adult.
-Luckily for you, the experts at Metro Dermatology in Elmhurst, Flushing, and Bronx, NY, and Englewood, NJ know that there are acne scar treatments that can correct uneven skin tone and texture left behind by troublesome acne.
+Luckily for you, the experts at Metro Dermatology in Elmhurst, Flushing, Bronx, NY, and Fort Lee, NJ know that there is acne scar treatment that can correct uneven skin tone and texture left behind by troublesome acne.

 Can Scars Be Removed?